perladvent/perldotcom/content/legacy/_pub_2002_02_26_whatismodperl.md

 -   **CMPnet** -- <http://www.cmpnet.com,> a technology information network serves about 600k page views per day.
 -   **CitySearch.com** -- <http://www.citysearch.com/> is providing online city guides for more than 100 cities worldwide, citysearch.com helps people find and plan what they want to do and then lets them take action, offering local transactions such as buying event tickets and making hotel and restaurant reservations online.
 Its traffic exceeds 100 million page views a month.

-### <span id="how many sites are running a mod_perl enabled apache webserver">How Many Sites Are Running a mod\_perl Enabled Apache Web Server?</span>
+### How Many Sites Are Running a mod\_perl Enabled Apache Web Server?

 According to Netcraft ( <http://netcraft.com> ), as of August 2001 - 18 million hosts are running the free Apache Web server, which is about 60 percent of all checked in survey hosts!

 [Here is the graph](http://www.netcraft.com/survey/) of "Server Share in Internet Web Sites."
-What about mod\_perl? <http://perl.apache.org/netcraft/> reports that sites running mod\_perl account for 2,823,060 host names and 283,180 unique IP addresses.
+What about mod\_perl? <https://web.archive.org/web/20020206221356/http://perl.apache.org/netcraft/> reports that sites running mod\_perl account for 2,823,060 host names and 283,180 unique IP addresses.
 This is actually an underestimate, since when hosts are scanned for running Web servers only well-known ports are checked (80, 81, 8080 and a few others).
 If a server runs on unusual port, then it does not enter the count unless the owner has manually added it to the Netcraft database.
 Here is a graph of the growth in mod\_perl usage:

 <img src="/images/_pub_2002_02_26_whatismodperl/mod_perl.jpg" alt="mod_perl growth graph" width="450" height="257" />
-For the latest numbers see <http://perl.apache.org/netcraft/> .
+For the latest numbers see <https://web.archive.org/web/20020206221356/http://perl.apache.org/netcraft/> .

-### <span id="the road ahead">The Road Ahead</span>
+### The Road Ahead

 You probably are excited about the release of Apache 2.0, the next generation of the best Web server.
 The major new features of this new generation of the Web server are threaded processes, which should make the server more scalable, and, of course, the very-welcomed filtering layer.